lennartvg/Ethereum_atomic_swapping/singleswap_contracts/README.md

-# General purpose contracts
+# Single swap contracts

 Each of these swap contracts can be used for a single atomic swap between two parties.
 When deploying a contract, constructor arguments need to be specified, to indicate which wallet addresses are used, which tokens are swapped (if applicable), and how much funds are swapped between the parties.
+These contracts are compatible with all ERC-20 tokens.

 **Etherscan swap contract addresses (including verified source code):**